kylejava/BobaMe/README.md

 I was really into app development and decided to dedicate an app to it!

-I tried to learn the language Swift, but failed.

-Then I found Kivy!
+I found Kivy!
 A Python framework capable of creating GUI apps for OS X, IOS, Android, and Windows.

 I hope this app helps you find your next favorite bubble